boa0001/Lab-5/README.md

 ![Forking a Repo](/images/forkrepo.png)

-2. The member that forked this repository should now add the other group members as collaborators on the repository
+2. The member that forked this repository should now add the other group members as collaborators on the repository.
+Note the images below are all from my **personal** GitHub account and not the class organization like the image above.
+You will NOT be editing the original repository, but instead will be working from the forked repository you make in step 1 for the remainder of the lab assignment.

    **A. Click Settings**